ConsultantYD/YsaelDesage/content/authors/admin/_index.md

   url: https://www.mcgill.ca

 # Short bio (displayed in user profile at end of posts)
-bio: Resourceful application-oriented developer, with a significant research background and various industrial experiences.
+bio: Resourceful application-oriented developer, with a significant research background.

 # Interests to show in About widget
 interests: